ZupIT/beagle-web-react/packages/beagle-react-native/README.md

 [If you want to find out how to debug beagle-react locally check this file](/docs/debug_local.md)

 # License
-Beagle React is Apache licensed.
+Beagle React Native is Apache licensed.
 <!--[Apache licensed](https://github.com/ZupIT/beagle-web-react/blob/master/LICENSE)-->